-I’m a longtime fan of the Candid Camera show.
-People being themselves can be funnier than the most brilliant comedian.
-I recently stumbled upon an episode of the show, which featured a woman driving a car minus an engine.
+I recently stumbled across an old episode of the Candid Camera show, which featured a woman driving a car with no engine.
 She pulls in to a gas station by coasting down an adjacent hill.
-When the dead vehicle comes to a halt at the station, the woman complains that it won’t start.
+When the dead vehicle comes to a halt at the station, the woman gets out and complains to the mechanics that it won’t start.

-The mechanic looks under the hood, and to his surprise, finds a gaping void.
+One of the mechanics looks under the hood, and to his surprise, finds a gaping void.
 “The reason the car won’t go is you ain’t got no engine,” he says.
-Another mechanic peers in to the vacant space where the engine should be, scratching his head.
+Another mechanic peers into the vacant space where the engine should be, scratching his head.
 The driver tells them the car has been working fine.

 It reminds me of what happens to people whose engines have vanished, their get-up-and-go extinguished by burnout.
 Burnout doesn’t just kill physical vitality, motivation, and any semblance of work-life balance, it also guts the entire internal combustion machinery.
 You can’t get the ignition to turn over, because there’s nothing to turn over.